From New York to Detroit: 5 regional pizza styles and where to get them in the Twin Cities

-When Surly Brewing owner Omar Ansari hung a "closed indefinitely" sign on the brewery's second-floor pizzeria in November, this distinctive style took a breather.
-There's a tiny bit of solace at Fat Lorenzo's (5600 Cedar Av.
-S., Mpls., fatlorenzos.com), which offers an homage to the classic New Haven-style clam pizza.
+When the second-floor pizzeria at Surly Brewing (520 Malcolm Av.
+SE., Mpls., surlybrewing.com) closed during the pandemic, our hearts hung like the "closed indefinitely" sign owner Omar Ansari hung on the door.
+But Surly Pizza Upstairs is back with the distinctive style of pizza, and now offers curbside pickup.
+Fat Lorenzo's (5600 Cedar Av.
+S., Mpls., fatlorenzos.com), also offers an homage to the classic New Haven-style clam pizza.

 A newcomer that takes its New York City roots seriously is ElMar's NY Pizza (15725 37th Av.
 N., Plymouth, elmarsnypizza.com), which uses a filtering system to painstakingly re-create the chemical compounds of New York City water.
 "It's the best water for baking, and that's why New York is home to the best bagels, the best bread and the best pizza," said co-owner Michael ElMaraghy.